 Other Helpful Farmers Market Haul Posts

 My weekly menu is just one example of how to use a summer farmers market haul.
 If you find yourself with extra produce even after planning a menu like this one, I have some other helpful posts for you.
+Check out my post on How to Use CSA Vegetables or browse my alphabetical vegetable recipe index.

 Here are some other great ways to preserve fresh produce: